chanzuckerberg/single-cell-explorer/dev_docs/diffexpdu.md

 - Uint16 list = 1
 - Inverted Uint16 list = 2

+The lists in any given block are encoded in the `list_id_mask` field.
+Currently, all block types support a *single* list, and therefore this mask will have a single bit set.
+A mask was selected to enable future addition of multi-list blocks, should they become useful.

-Blocks are encoded in a block*type-specific format. *All\* blocks are deflate-compressed
+Blocks are encoded in a block*type-specific format. *All\* blocks are deflate-compressed.

 ### Sub-block encoding formats